-Don’t be fooled that the only advantage of having a professional End of Tenancy Cleaning is that you will save yourself all this exhausting wiping, rubbing, drying and whatever else.
-As you have already understood, in some cases it even comes out so that it can save you money.
+Don’t be fooled that the only advantage of having a professional End of Tenancy Cleaning is that you will save yourself all this exhausting wiping, rubbing, drying, etc. As you have already understood, in some cases, it even comes out so that it can save you money.
 But it also has other advantages for the tenant:

-The result is flawless simply because it is done by professionals.
+The result is flawless simply because professionals do it.
 That’s their job.
 These cleaners are trained and equipped with the necessary materials and equipment.
-What's more - they have experience unlike you, who may be facing this obligation for the first time and may not even know where to start.
+They have an experience unlike you, who may be facing this obligation for the first time and may not even know where to start.

-- With the years and practice gained, End of Tenancy cleaners already know what the weak points are during an inventory check.
-They have performed a number of such services and have remembered, for example, that landlords like to look for stains on the carpet or to claim that the wardrobe is not cleaned on the inside.
+- With the years and practice gained, End of Tenancy cleaners already know the weak points during an inventory check.
+They have performed several such services and have remembered, for example, that landlords like to look for stains on the carpet or to claim that the wardrobe is not cleaned on the inside.
 These cleaners are ready to go and have a solution to any problem.

 - Service guarantee is a key advantage of a professional End of Tenancy Cleaning.
-A guarantee is always included in the package price of the service (usually it is 48-hour).
-According to this, if omissions are found during inventory check or the landlord is not satisfied with the results, you can contact the cleaning company again.
+A guarantee is always included in the service package price (usually 48-hour).
+If omissions are found during inventory check or the landlord is not satisfied with the results, you can contact the cleaning company again.
 If there are issues, the cleaners will re-do the service free of charge.
 In other words, an End of Tenancy Cleaning guarantee is assurance that you will get your full deposit back.

 Could another person be responsible for the End of Tenancy Cleaning and not the tenant?